What is Sound Therapy?

 What happens in a session?

-A typical session would involve a guided visualisation to aid relaxation, followed by the playing of Tibetan, Nepalese and quartz crystal singing bowls.
+A session generally involves a period of silence to facilitate presence, focusing on the breath and allowing the body to relax.
+This is followed by the playing of Tibetan, Nepalese and quartz crystal singing bowls.
 This slows the brainwaves, both by focusing the attention on the unique sound of each bowl as well as the bowls in combination, and via entrainment with the steady sonic waves set up by these extraordinary therapy tools.

 I might use my voice to sing, hum or tone to create a variety of intervals, or chant Buddhist mantra.